 An official website of the European Union.
 See all European Institutions

-The EU is Belarus' second main trade partner after the Russian Federation.
-Belarus' exports to the EU are dominated by mineral fuels.
-Other product categories - such as chemicals, agricultural products, machinery and textiles - all form a much lower share.
-The EU exports mainly machinery, transport equipment and chemicals to Belarus.
+The European Union is Belarus' second main trade partner with almost a one third share in the country's overall trade.
+EU-Belarus bilateral trade in goods has been growing steadily over the past years.
+Belarus' exports to the EU are dominated by mineral fuels, while the EU exports mainly machinery, transport equipment and chemicals to Belarus.

 In the past two years, the EU and Belarus have established a formal Dialogue on Trade, which gathers twice a year in order to exchange on a regular basis, including on domestic regulations and other trade concerns.
 This dialogue also offers a platform to reflect on relevant opportunities to improve mutual trade, for example the abolition in 2017 of textiles quotas.
 The EU considers that the WTO accession process should be at the top of the agenda.
 Belarus' accession to the WTO would contribute to the creation of a more predictable and stable business environment in the country, which is a necessary condition to attract investors and diversify the Belarusian economy.
 The European Union is providing technical assistance to help with this process through the TAIEX twinning instrument.

 In recent years, the lending mandate of the European Investment Bank (EIB) has been extended to include Belarus, while the financing activities of the European Bank for Reconstruction and Development (EBRD) have also been extended.

 The EU-Belarus Customs Dialogue was initiated in 2016 and is aimed at identifying possible cooperation and assistance activities with a view to facilitating trade, ensuring supply chain security and safety, and combating fraud.
 Another important goal is to ensure the smooth flow of goods in border crossing points, including the convergence of customs and border procedures.